 Day 5 – Drain and reserve the liquid from the wheat berries.

 – Transfer the mixture to a bowl and cover with a towel.
-Let sit for at least 24 hours.
+Let sit for at least 24 hours on the counter.
 It will thicken as it sits.
 Stir once or twice during the 24 hours.

 Day 6 – Season your cheese to your taste.
 My Lemon Dill seasoning is for the whole recipe.
 If you want to try two different flavours, half the recipe and then use a different seasoning blend.
-You will want to add some lemon juice and nutritional yeast to whatever seasoning you use.
+You will want to add some lemon juice (1 T) and nutritional yeast (1-2 T) to whatever seasoning you use.

 Once you have seasoned your cheese, shape it.
 I line 2 ramekins with plastic wrap and divide my mixture evenly into each and then wrap the plastic wrap over top to keep it sealed.
 Store in fridge.
 The cheese will taste better the longer it sits in the fridge and it will firm up slightly too.
 When you at ready to serve, just lift the cheese out of the ramekins by pulling up on the plastic wrap.